pytorch/hub/hustvl_yolop.md

 ### Load From PyTorch Hub
-This example loads  pretrained **YOLOP** model and passes an image for inference.
+This example loads the pretrained **YOLOP** model and passes an image for inference.
 ```python
 import torch